michaelstiefel/Capstone_ECB_Tweets/README.md

 4. Run ecb_sentiment_app.py in the webapp folder.
 Open the suggested url (it may take a while to load).
 The url should look like the screenshot in results below.

+5. For the topic modelling, run the python script topic_modelling_with_tweets.py .

 ## Data Exploration